 Possessive Pronoun shows Possession

 Possessive Pronoun is used to show possession.
 It is a part of speech.
-In the sentence, Possessive Pronoun is used instead of noun phrase to avoid repetition of noun phrase
+In the sentence, Possessive Pronoun is used instead of a noun phrase to avoid repetition of a noun phrase

 We can use Possessive Pronouns depending upon-

 - Person– first-person- mine, second person- yours or third person- his, hers

 - Number– singular number-mine, yours, her, his or plural number- ours, yours and theirs

 The possessive pronouns in English are in the following table.

 Possessive objects Possessive Pronouns My Mine Your Yours Her/his/its Her/his Our Ours Your Yours Their Theirs